cen_big-1

 The market stalls make for a relaxed lunch stop.
 Monty’s Deli does a supreme Reuben.

-Bethnal Green: V&A Museum of Childhood
+Bethnal Green: Young V&A

 With 1,000 action figures, 14,000 paper models and 100 dolls houses in its collection, this museum alone has to give you more than a month of outings.